GraceKeane/GraphTheoryProject_G00359990/overview.md

 6) "Help.py" - Allows users to learn how to use the program.
 Includes names of each class, class command and a brief description of classes in this programe.
 7) "VSCREADME.txt" - I created a README using visual studio code.
 8) "Thompson's expressions & descriptions" - Contains useful diagrams and edscriptions of regular expression operators.

+### Infix & Postfix notations
+Infix: For example the expression of the form a operand b.
+When an operator is in-between every pair of operands.
+Postfix:For example the expression of the form a b operand.
+When an operator is followed by every pair of operands.

+These operators formes mathematical expressions using parentheses.
+I have described the various precidence levels and rules in readMe.md.

+An example of infix notation would be A * B + C / D. If I converted that equation to postfix it would follow the rules of precidence and the output would be + * A B/ C D.

 ### Regular Expression<br>
 The concept of regular expressions arose in the 1950s when the American mathematician Stephen Cole Kleene formalized the description of a regular language.
 A regular expression (regex) is a string containing a series of characters, these special characters have a special meaning.
 They are mainly used in search engines and many programming languages provide regex capabilities either built-in or via libraries.
 Essentially regular expressions are used as a search pattern for matching one or more characters within a string, therefore for this reason they are perfect for the implementation of this Graph Theory project.
 Some examples of regular expression operators are ? + | ^ . $ ( ) *